karannaik503/Diabetic_Retinopathy_Detection/README.md

 ├── README.md                         # Project documentation
 ```

-📊 Dataset
+## 📊 Dataset

-The models were trained and evaluated using the EYEQ Dataset, which consists of high-resolution retinal images captured under various imaging conditions.
+The models were trained and evaluated using the "EYEQ Dataset", which consists of high-resolution retinal images captured under various imaging conditions.
 Each subject has both left and right eye images, labeled accordingly.

 Images are classified into five DR severity levels:

-0 - No DR
+- 0 - No DR

-1 - Mild
+- 1 - Mild

-2 - Moderate
+- 2 - Moderate

-3 - Severe
+- 3 - Severe

-4 - Proliferative DR
+- 4 - Proliferative DR

 The dataset presents real-world challenges, including noise, variations in image quality, and differences in camera types.
 Robust algorithms must account for artifacts, blurriness, and varying exposures to ensure accurate predictions.

-📌 Dataset Links:
+## 📌 Dataset Links:

 GitHub Repository for EYEQ Dataset

 Papers with Code - EYEQ Dataset

 🔧 Methodology

-Data Preprocessing: Image resizing, augmentation, and normalization.

-Model Training: Fine-tuning EfficientNet and ResNet34 with cross-entropy loss and Adam optimizer.
+**1. Data Processing:** Retinal images were preprocessed through resizing, normalization, and augmentation to enhance model robustness and improve generalization.

+**2. Model Selection and Setup:** EfficientNet and ResNet34 were chosen for their strong performance in image classification.
+The architectures were adapted for multi-class DR classification, with final layers adjusted accordingly.

+**3. Model Training:** Both models were trained using cross-entropy loss and the Adam optimizer with learning rate scheduling.
+Iterative improvements were made by adjusting training parameters.

+**4. Validation and Testing:** The trained models were evaluated on validation and test sets using cross-validation techniques to ensure generalization and prevent overfitting.

-Evaluation Metrics: Accuracy, Precision, Recall, F1-Score, and ROC-AUC were used to assess model performance.
+**5. Evaluation Metrics:** Accuracy, Precision, Recall, F1-Score, and ROC-AUC were used to assess model performance, focusing on balanced classification across DR severity levels.

-Hyperparameter Tuning: Learning rates, batch sizes, and optimizers were fine-tuned for optimal performance.
+**6. Result Comparison and Selection:** EfficientNet and ResNet34 were compared based on validation performance, with EfficientNet emerging as the top-performing model due to its superior accuracy and computational efficiency.

-📈 Results
+## 📈 Results

-EfficientNet achieved a validation accuracy of ~81%.
+EfficientNet achieved a validation accuracy of **~81%**.

-ResNet34 achieved a validation accuracy of ~80%.
+ResNet34 achieved a validation accuracy of **~80%**.

 Both models demonstrated stable convergence, but EfficientNet slightly outperformed ResNet34 in classification tasks.

-📌 Future Improvements
+## 📌 Future Improvements

 Implementing ensemble learning for better predictions.